LLNL/Umpire/docs/sphinx/advanced_configuration.rst

 These arguments are explained in more detail below:

 * ``ENABLE_CUDA``
-  This option enables support for NVIDIA GPUs.
+  This option enables support for NVIDIA GPUs using the CUDA programming model.
 If Umpire is built without CUDA, HCC, or HIP support, then only the ``HOST`` allocator is available for use.

 * ``ENABLE_HIP``